 Arduino Video Game Console

-• The console must be ergonomic and lightweight
+• Be ergonomic and lightweight

-• It must have a reset mechanism
+• Have a reset mechanism

 The console's circuit